-- perform ongoing assessments of pipeline integrity; - · identify and characterize applicable threats to pipeline operations that could impact a high consequence area; - improve data collection, integration and analysis; - repair and remediate the pipeline as necessary; and - implement preventive and mitigating actions.
+- · perform ongoing assessments of pipeline integrity; - identify and characterize applicable threats to pipeline operations that could impact a high consequence area; - improve data collection, integration and analysis; - · repair and remediate the pipeline as necessary; and - · implement preventive and mitigating actions.

 In addition, states have adopted regulations similar to existing PHMSA regulations for intrastate gathering and transmission lines.
 At this time, we cannot predict the ultimate cost of compliance with applicable pipeline integrity management regulations, as the cost will vary significantly depending on the number and extent of any repairs found to be necessary as a result of the pipeline integrity testing.
 We will continue our pipeline integrity testing programs to assess and maintain the integrity of our pipelines.
 The results of these tests could cause us to incur significant and unanticipated capital and operating expenditures for repairs or upgrades deemed necessary to ensure the continued safe and reliable operation of our pipelines.
 Any changes to pipeline safety laws by Congress and regulations by PHMSA that result in more stringent or costly safety standards could have a significant adverse effect on us and similarly situated midstream operators.
-For instance, changes to regulations governing the safety of gas and hazardous liquid transmission pipelines," and strengthening integrity management requirements as they apply to existing regulated operators and to currently exempt operators should certain exemptions be removed.
+For instance, changes to regulations governing the safety of gas and hazardous liquid transmission pipelines and gathering lines are being considered by PHMSA, including, for example, revising the definitions of "high consequence areas" and "gathering lines," and strengthening integrity management requirements as they apply to existing regulated operators and to currently exempt operators should certain exemptions be removed.
 Most recently, the PHMSA has considered changes to its rural gathering exemption, including publishing a notice of proposed rulemaking relating to hazardous liquid pipelines in October 2015, in which the agency is seeking public comment on, among other things, extending reporting requirements to all gravity and gathering lines, requiring periodic inline integrity assessments of pipelines that are located outside of high consequence areas, and requiring the use of leak detection systems on pipelines in all locations, including outside of high consequence areas.